navigation

 Commplace Blog

-Emotional branding is heavily used by technology brands.
-The devices or applications themselves are quite similar to each other, and customers can be guided by the most advantageous price and make quick changes.
-Thanks to the Lovemarks theory, however, they become loyal to the brand and even power the club of its fanatical followers.
-There is a reason why fans of devices or solutions are referred to as "followers".
+Emotional branding make strong use of technology brands.
+The devices or apps themselves are quite similar, and customers have the ability to target the best value for money and make quick changes.
+Thanks to the theory of Lovemarks However, they become brand loyal and even join the club of fanatical followers.
+It is not without reason that fans of a device or solution are referred to as 'followers'.

 Can emotional branding be disadvantageous?